phanerka/link-stash/Lediting/How to-/modify in-game regions.md

 Unless you want to straight up replace some file from the game (wiki page is [here](https://rainworldmodding.miraheze.org/wiki/Downpour_Reference/Mod_Directories#Overwriting_Files)), you'll likely need to use modification syntax.
 It will help with cross-mod compatibility.

+**Every single file with modification syntax goes into `your-mod\modify\` folder and copies same folder structure, as it would not have w/o syntax.

 Wiki page: #wiki
 https://rainworldmodding.miraheze.org/wiki/Downpour_Reference/Modification_Files